“Banking has to work when and where you need it ...”

 Budgeting and money management.

-Budgeting functionality can help you control your spendings and help with your savings.
+Budgeting functionality can help you control your spending and help with your savings.

-Whether you want to save up for a car or for your child’s university fee, ideally, budgeting should not be there to restrict you, but much rather help in achieving certain financial goals.
+Whether you want to save up for a car or for your child’s university fees, ideally, budgeting should not be there to restrict you but rather help in achieving certain financial goals.

 Opening traditional asset management accounts has a rather big entry barrier.
 Technology is here to change that.
 With the modern digitalization of this segment, it is now possible to decrease the entry barrier and allow things like purchasing fractions of a share (e.g., Revolut).